Philadelphia Flyers: New generation takes over (1981–1991)

 Soon the last of the Broad Street Bullies guard moved on.
 Gone were the likes of Leach, MacLeish, Dupont, Kelly, Jimmy Watson and finally Barber and Clarke in 1984, and taking their spots over the next few seasons were young talent such as Brian Propp, Tim Kerr, Dave Poulin, Pelle Lindbergh and Mark Howe, who upon arrival instantly became the Flyers' top defenseman for the next decade.

 Over the next three seasons the team would suffer early playoff exits and manage to win only one playoff game during that span.
 They were eliminated two years in a row in 1981–82 and 1982–83 by the New York Rangers and then were swept by the Washington Capitals in 1983–84.
 Following the loss to Washington, Bobby Clarke retired from play and was named vice-president and general manager of the team.
 Mike Keenan, a relative unknown at the time, was hired in 1984 to coach the team, and named second-year player Dave Poulin team captain.

 Behind the goaltending of Pelle Lindbergh (who led the NHL with 40 wins and was the first European to win the Vezina Trophy), the Flyers won a franchise-record 53 games – best in the NHL – during the 1984–85 season.
-The Flyers rolled through the playoffs by sweeping the Rangers in three games, defeating the Islanders in five and beating Quebec in six to return to the Stanley Cup Finals.
-Though they defeated the defending Stanley Cup champion Oilers in Game 1 by a score of 4–1 at home, however Edmonton won the next four games in a row and the series.
+The Flyers rolled through the playoffs by sweeping the Rangers in three games, defeating the Islanders in five and beating Quebec in six to return to the Stanley Cup Final.
+Though they defeated the defending Stanley Cup champion Oilers in game one by a score of 4–1 at home, Edmonton won the next four games and the series.

 A month into the 1985–86 season, Pelle Lindbergh was killed in a car accident.
 The team rallied and showed perseverance by garnering the best record in the Wales Conference and matching their win total (53) from the previous year.
 Tim Kerr scored 58 goals and the defense pairing of Howe and Brad McCrimmon led the League in plus-minus, a +85 and a +83, respectively.
 Bob Froese filled in admirably in net for Lindbergh, being named a second Team All-Star and sharing the William M. Jennings Trophy with teammate Darren Jensen.
-Despite their regular-season success, an emotionally exhausted Flyers team lost in the first round of the playoffs to the Rangers in five games.
+Despite their regular season success, an emotionally exhausted Flyers team lost in the first round of the playoffs to the Rangers in five games.